xavhan/svelte-vitamin/README.md

 # bundle everything using svelte kit package command
 # https://kit.svelte.dev/docs#packaging
 npx svelte-kit package
+git push
 # Publish to NPM
 npm publish ./package
+# And do not forget to publish the release on github
 ```